YinyueOngaku/OngakuFinal/README.md

-## 4. Frontend: Intro to UI and Functionalities
+## 4. Intro to UI and Functionalities

 ### Welcome Page - User sign in and sign up
 - Allow new musicians to join the community, and existing musicians to frequently check back on the updates of the community.